erendowski/Chess3D/README.md

-KellyCode is updating THREE to, eventually, the current version with module conversion - just for fun
+KellyCode is gradually updating this to the THREE current version with modules - just for fun

 Chess3D
 =======